-If you have been charged with misdemeanor DWI anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Michael J. Price to begin your defense immediately.
+If you have been charged with misdemeanor DWI anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Price & Wiggins, P.C. to begin your defense immediately.
 Michael J. Price has over a decade of experience serving clients like you and know what it takes to obtain a favorable outcome in a Williamson County misdemeanor DWI case.

 Your first consultation is free, so call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 and schedule yours.